 Students must attend all classes on time.
 RELA classes start promptly at 8.30am.
 Please help your student to get to school on time.
-All students under 16 pay an extra care fee of \$40 per week for transport to and from school.
-If older students are to catch a bus, please ensure they know the correct bus to catch to allow them time to walk from the bus stop to our school before 8.30am.
+If your student catches a bus, please ensure they know the correct bus to catch to allow them time to walk from the bus stop to our school before 8.30am.
 The students have a tea break between 10.00 and 10.30 and then classes continue until 12.00.
 There is then an hour for lunch.
-Those students who are studying full-time or who have joined our English with Activities programme will have a fternoon lessons from 1.00pm-3.00pm.
+Those students who are studying full-time or who have joined our English with Activities programme will have afternoon lessons from 1.00pm-3.00pm.
 On Fridays, classes finish at 12.00.
-Students have a choice of joining the whole school activity, doing self study or having free time on Friday afternoons.
+Students have a choice of joining the whole school activity, doing self-study or having free time on Friday afternoons.

-Some activities finish later than 3.00pm for more information about this see School Activities on page 13.
+Some activities finish later than 3.00pm.
+For more information about this see School Activities on page 13.